 Formula: Mg(OH)2 Formula: MgO

-As a laxative, magnesium hydroxide is used to alleviate frequent constipation.
-This drug is a mineral supplement that is used to avoid low levels of magnesium in the blood and to treat it.
+As a laxative, magnesium hydroxide is used to reduce frequent constipation.
+This medication is a mineral supplement used to prevent and treat low magnesium levels in the blood.

 Molar mass: 58.3197 g/mol Molar mass: 40.3044 g/mol